rxghavc/Weather-App/README.md

 ## 🚀 Features

-- Search for current weather by city
+- Search for current weather by city/town
 - Real-time temperature, weather description, and icons
 - Responsive and user-friendly interface
 - Clean design with animated background elements (optional)